RaieeG/mark_2/README.md

 # GAME OF THRONES QUIZ
 This is a simple GOT quiz.
 <br>
-It is a CLI app made with nodeJs.
+It is a CLI app made with nodeJs and hosted on replit.com

 LOGIC: